OblivionMC/bare-essentials/README.md

 <h1 align="center">Bare Essentials</h1>
-<h5 align="center">A reimplementation of some of the features of the old Essentials mod, plus some personal twists intended for the public servers.</h5>
+<h5 align="center">A reimplementation of some features from the old Essentials mod, with some personal twists intended for public servers.</h5>

 <p align="center">
 <a href="https://discord.mcmoddev.com">